|We stopped on a bridge for this photo.|

-Now, the only thing missing is our ability to easily share this story with our readers of our ongoing personal growth and exploration, is a good wifi signal.
-Its definitely available here in Savusavu.
-Its just not available to us right now.
+Now, the only thing missing is our ability to easily share this story with the readers of our ongoing personal growth and exploration, which is a good wifi signal.
+It’s definitely available here in Savusavu.
+It’s just not available to us right now.
 Hopefully, a resolution will be coming today.

 The power’s been out for the past hour, which is expected to be down most of the day.
 Life in Fiji…